algorand/go-algorand/scripts/release/README.md

 1. create ec2 instance
 1. setup ec2 instance
-1. build
+1. build and package
-1. package
+1. test
 1. sign
 1. upload
 1. delete ec2 instance

 The only thing that is not automated at this point is pre-setting the `gpg-agent` with the passphrase of the private key.
+The build job is parameterized with sensible defaults except for the Git hash, which is blank and can vary for each job.

-At the beginning of the `package` stage, Jenkins will pause and wait for the initiator of the build to do this and set up an SSH connection that will forward a Unix socket from the remote ec2 instance to the client, which in this case is most likely your laptop.
+Jenkins will pause at the beginning of the `sign` stage to up an SSH connection that will forward a Unix socket from the remote ec2 instance to the client (which may be your laptop).

 ## Workflow